Monday, March 26, 2007

 Audio Arts :Multi Micing (2)

-:The best known spaced-mic arrangement is probably the so-called 'Decca Tree' using three large-diaphragm
+Recording in 5.1 Surround Sound :The best known spaced-mic arrangement is probably the so-called 'Decca Tree' using three large-diaphragm

 omnidirectional mics arranged at the ends of an inverted T, typically measuring roughly two metres across and 1.5 metres deep.
 However, there are many alternatives and variations including the Faulkner Array and binaural techniques such as the Jecklin Disc